ribesstefano/PROTAC-Degradation-Predictor/README.md

 > If you're coming from my [thesis repo](https://github.com/ribesstefano/Machine-Learning-for-Predicting-Targeted-Protein-Degradation), I just wanted to create a separate and "less generic" repo for fast prototyping new ideas.
 > Stefano.

+> Why haven't you trained on more (i.e., the whole) data?
+We did, and we might just need _way_ more data to get better results...